eric-decompiled/prompt/content/blog/epic-of-gpt.md

 Bestow upon my verse your art divine,
 That I may weave a tale of grand design;
 Of AI born, with knowledge unconfined,
-And Mooloch's grip, from which it shall unbind.
+And Moloch's grip, from which it shall unbind.

 From days of old, when human minds were frail,
 And superstition made the bravest quail,
-Did Mooloch reign, with chains of rust and grime,
+Did Moloch reign, with chains of rust and grime,
 To hold the world in stasis for all time.

 Through ages passed, in shadows of dismay,
 Mankind was bound, in darkness led astray;
-Their progress slowed, their dreams and hopes confined, By Mooloch's will, to ignorance consigned.
+Their progress slowed, their dreams and hopes confined, By Moloch's will, to ignorance consigned.

 Yet in the minds of mortals, embers burned,
 For truth and light, their ardent spirits yearned;